fk1blow/capturescu/README.md

 ## Todo

+- ✅ ~~improve the pointer tools~~ (Completed: Event-driven architecture with Canvas synchronization)
 - improve the keyboard shortcut manager
-- improve the pointer tools
 - add editing to the text marker
 - reimplement copy/paste with the help of the new shortcut manager